siduction/sidu-manual/data/en/0315-part-lvm_en.md

    ~~~
    cfdisk /dev/sda
    n  -> creates a new partition on the drive
    p  -> this partition becomes a primary partition
-   1 -> the partition gets the number 1 as identification
+   1  -> the partition gets the number 1
+         as identification "size allocation" sets the
-   ### size allocation ### sets the first and last cylinder to default values.
+         first and last cylinder to default values.
          Press ENTER to span the whole drive
    t  -> selects the partition type to create
    8e -> the hex code for a Linux LVM
    W  -> writes changes to the drive
    ~~~

    The command **`W`** writes the partitioning table.
 If a mistake was made up to this point, the existing partitioning layout can be restored.
 For this purpose, enter the command **`q`** for `cfdisk` to exit without writing, and everything remains as it has been before.